Artemis Fowl: Artemis Fowl and the Atlantis Complex

 Artemis contracts Atlantis Complex, a fairy condition resembling a combination of obsessive-compulsive disorder, extreme paranoia, and multiple personality disorder.
 This was brought on by Artemis stealing fairy magic from the time tunnel.
-This results in the debut of Orion Fowl, his alter ego.
-The idea is that Orion is Artemis's enemy from Greek mythology.
+This results in the debut of Orion Fowl, his alter ego (in Greek mythology, Orion is Artemis's enemy).
 The story follows Turnball Root, the criminal brother of Julius Root, as he breaks out of jail and sends probes to destroy his enemies, including Artemis, his fairy friends, and Butler, whom Artemis sent away due to his Atlantis Complex induced paranoia.
 After Butler, Artemis, and his fairy friends reunite, they hunt down Turnball, tracking him with a computer orb connected to the probes that Artemis found underwater, and find out that Turnball has kidnapped demon warlock N°1 to force him to reverse the aging of Turnball's wife, Leonor.
 In the end, Leonor and Turnball are killed in an explosion of a shuttle Leonor drives, to fulfill her last wish – to fly once again – and Artemis is sent to a fairy clinic to be cured of Atlantis Complex.